 Opening the lab: why we co-design

 PatchWorld has always been built with users at its core.
 We jam with you, hang out on Discord, and treat our community as an extension of our team.
-With MUSMET, we went a step further: instead of just collecting feedback and building alone, we surfaced the hard problems of making music together in VR—and set out to solve them with you.
+With MUSMET, we went a step further: instead of just collecting feedback and building alone with the dev team, we surfaced the hard problems of making music together in VR and set out to solve them with you.

 Co-designing the Beat Maker of the Musical Metaverse

 The brief was demanding.
-In VR, small timing deviations can break ensemble cohesion.
-Drumming in the air lacks tactile reward, and many sequencers aren’t immediate for live play.
-We needed something expressive, intuitive, and robust—for seasoned producers and first-time jammers alike.
+In VR, even small timing deviations can break ensemble cohesion.
+Drumming “in the air” lacks tactile reward, and many sequencers aren’t immediate for live play.
+We needed something expressive, intuitive, and robust for seasoned producers and first-time jammers alike.

 How the sessions worked

 We ran multiple remote VR workshops using PatchWorld on Meta Quest 3.
-Each 60-minute session, facilitated by Gad (“DJ Patchy”), alternated quick play and discussion:
+Each ~60-minute session was facilitated by Gad (“DJ Patchy”) and split into quick play + discussion loops:

-• Hands-on rotations through six PatchWorld rhythm instruments (expressive pads, gestural grids, algorithmic rhythm cubes, and more).
+Hands-on rotations through six existing PatchWorld rhythm instruments (expressive pads, gestural grids, algorithmic rhythm cubes, and more).

-• Group debriefs to unpack what worked, what didn’t, and why.
+Group debriefs after short play intervals to unpack what worked, what didn’t, and why.

 A standout prototype: the Pattern Grid